 “We’ve defined all customer requirements, we now just need to implement”

 These are some of the comments that I hear quite regularly.
 Hearing comments like these have made me even more determined to constantly discover.

 Discovery is all about about truly understand what your customers want (and why) or validating your assumptions, checking whether what you think is actually true.
-I learned that “Dual Track Scrum” is a great way to do discovery in an efficient and a continuous way (see some visual breakdowns in Fig. 1 and Fig. 2 below).
+I learned that “Dual Track Scrum” is a great way to do discovery in an efficient and a continuous way.
 Marty Cagan introduced Dual Track Scrum, citing Jeff Patton as his inspiration.
 I don’t tend to get too hung up on the word “scrum”, because one might not always be working in a Scrum type fashion.
 It could be Kanban, XP or any other iterative development approach that you might be using instead.